J-FHu/J-FHu.github.io/pages/1_homepage.md

 ### News

 * [08/2022] One paper was accepted to ECCVW 2022.
-* [08/2022] Our method UDC-UNet won the 2nd place in [MIPI 2022 Challenge](http://mipi-challenge.org/) on under-dislpay camera image restoration.
+* [08/2022] Our method UDC-UNet won the 2nd place in ECCV [MIPI 2022 Challenge](http://mipi-challenge.org/) on UDC image restoration.
 * [06/2022] Check out the [XPixel Metaverse](http://xpixel.group/2022/06/06/Metaverse.html)!

 ### Publications